valancej/documentation/_pro/continuous-integration/codeclimate-docker.md

 aws s3 sync coverage/ "s3://my-bucket/coverage/$CI_COMMIT_ID"
 ```

-Note that you will need to modify the S3 path (or provide an alternative storage path), as well as set the `$N` value value by manually declaring the number of pipelines.
+Note that you will need to modify the S3 path (or provide an alternative storage path), as well as set the `$N` value value by manually declaring separate pipeline IDs.

 Next, at the end of your build itself, as a new test command placed after your normal tests: